Organovanadium chemistry: Carbonyls

 The salt can be oxidized to the 17e binary carbonyl V(CO)6.

+Conversely, reduction gives the V(CO) anion.
+The rubidium and cesium salts are stable at room temperature, but not the sodium salt.
+Soft electrophiles attack the anion to give heptacoordinate and octacoordinate cluster complexes.

 Cyclopentadienyl derivatives

 Vanadocene dichloride, the first organovanadium complexes to be reported, is prepared from sodium cyclopentadienyl and vanadium tetrachloride: